 I have an MA degree in Social Anthropology and a MSc degree in a health profession.
-I am engaged in professional development training in both more traditional, as well as somatic, psychotherapeutic approaches.
+I am engaged in professional development training in both traditional, as well as somatic, psychotherapeutic approaches.
 Mental health and trauma healing are key interests for me and I have recently become fascinated with archetypal and soul-based approaches to psychotherapy.
-I love weaving concepts of psychology and psychotherapy into my astrological interpretations.
+I love weaving psychology and health related content into my astrological interpretations.